Elder O. B. Mink

 other nations beholding to them for it.
 God gave the Passover lamb to Israel, and to no other

-soul healing balm.
-The only way an Egyptian could be saved was to own Israel’s
+or soul healing balm.
+The only way an Egyptian could be saved was to own

-God, and appointed lamb.
-The typical blood was shed in Israel every day for
+Israel’s God, and appointed lamb.
+The typical blood was shed in Israel every

 Glory